 - Look for the MPC signs.
 At some airports, the MPC lane is not immediately obvious.
 Ask an airport employee or CBP officer if you can't find it.

-Mobile Passport Control is free, takes two minutes to set up, and can save you an hour or more every time you re-enter the United States.
+Mobile Passport Control is free, takes two minutes to set up, and can save you time when you re-enter the United States.
 There is literally no reason not to have it on your phone.
-Download it, set up your profile, and forget about it until you need it.
-Future-you, standing in a nearly empty customs line while everyone else waits, will thank present-you.
+Download it, set up your profile, and use it when you need it.